 To engage in combat, the parties roll their dice one at a time against each other in concursationes (skirmishes), with the result of each roll determined as follows:

-- if the difference is 1 or 2, the loser surrenders his legio to the numen overseeing the proelium and the winner keeps his own legio
+- if the difference is 1, the loser surrenders his legio to the numen overseeing the proelium and the winner keeps his own legio

 - if the concursatio is a tie, each party surrenders his legio